Envisaging the future

 Meanwhile, Marco Lodola has taken on the task of creating a work that conveys the intrinsic dynamism of Bruno Guidi’s company in a realm that ventures beyond the present.
 The artist has pictured a motorboat from the future: a vessel of light that appears to speed across the waves like a powerful electric wake.
 Lodola is one of the most captivating Italian artists and he has made light his main means of expression.
 His fervid imagination has begotten a Neo-Futurist, postmodern chimera in a scintillating vision of mind-blowing freedom.

 The artist took inspiration from music and sport during the making of his dazzling boat.
-He listened to songs suck as Surﬁn’ Bird by The Trashmen and I’m Shipping up to Boston by the Dropkick Murphys, and reflected on the footballer Paul Pogba’s sudden spurts of athletic prowess.
+He listened to songs such as Surﬁn’ Bird by The Trashmen and I’m Shipping up to Boston by the Dropkick Murphys, and reflected on the footballer Paul Pogba’s sudden spurts of athletic process.
 While all of these elements might be deemed mundane, they were building blocks in the construction of a fluid, dynamic image of the future in which technology finally merges with beauty and elegance.

 His work is named Surfin’ Bird after the song, which is part of the soundtrack of the film Full Metal Jacket.
 Rather than just a simple light box filled with LEDs, it is a sculpture criss-crossed with iridescent motifs and vibrant arabesques in a form of electric utopia that combines the futuristic concepts of Nikola Tesla and Filippo Tommaso Marinetti with the vaguely retro atmosphere of festive processions and provincial fanfairs.
 Lodola is an electric alchemist and a maker of engines of light: a homo faber who embodies the ancient and modern essences of Italian genius, constantly treading the line between tradition and innovation.